College of the North Atlantic

 Power Ops. & Maint.
 Lab II 6 100

-Upon successful completion of Year One of the Power Engineering Technology Program, students are eligible to make application to the Department of Advanced Education Skills and Labour for review and approval to write examinations towards 4th Class Power Engineering certification.
+An exit option exists after the first year for students who successfully complete their studies, practicum and fulfill all SOPEEC requirements.
+Upon successful completion of Year One of the Power Engineering Technology Program, students are eligible to make application to the Department of Immigration, Population Growth, and Skills for review and approval to write examinations towards 4th Class Power Engineering certification.

 Semester 4 (Fall) Cr Hrs